ocaml/platform-blog/merlin-2-0-0-released.md

 ### Installation

-This new version of merlin is already available with opam using `opam install merlin`, and can also be built from the source which are available at [the-lambda-church/merlin](http://github.com/the-lambda-church/merlin).
+This new version of Merlin is already available with opam using `opam install merlin`, and can also be built from the source which are available at [the-lambda-church/merlin](http://github.com/the-lambda-church/merlin).